carpentries/instructor-training/episodes/21-carpentries.md

 The [**Capentries Handbook**](https://docs.carpentries.org/) is a community-developed resource that provides tips, checklists, and points of contact for nearly all Carpentries-related activties in one location.
 The Capentries Handbook is the definitive source for policies and information.
-Here, we will briefly cover workshop types, core cirricula, official logos, and workshop websites.
+Here, we will briefly cover workshop types, core curricula, official logos, and workshop websites.

 Briefly, there are two types of Carpentry workshops: self-organized and centrally-organized.
 For a centrally-organized workshop, Carpentry staff takes care of organization and administration